— Welcome to,

 Mission

-The mission of The Voices for SEND Support Network (VSN) is to provide comprehensive support and resources to Black, Asian, and Minority Ethnic (BAME) families affected by autism, with a particular emphasis on addressing the needs of the Somali community in London and across the UK.
-We strive to empower these families by increasing awareness, reducing stigma, and fostering understanding of autism within their cultural context.
+The mission of the Voices for SEND Support Network (VSN) is to provide comprehensive support and resources to families of children with Special Educational Needs and Disabilities (SEND), particularly those affected by autism.
+We place a strong emphasis on addressing the needs of diverse communities in London and across the UK.
+Our goal is to empower families by raising awareness, reducing stigma, and promoting a deeper understanding of autism within their cultural contexts.

 03.